 To create our best brush for Golden Retriever guide, we took into account thousands of user reviews, manufacturer standards, breed recommendations, and more.

 Our Top Brush

-Our pick for best brush for a Golden Retriever is the Hertzko Self Cleaning Slicker Brush.
+Our pick for the best brush for a Golden Retriever is the Hertzko Self Cleaning Slicker Brush.

-When you’re done, another button click retracts the wires, leaving behind a clump of hair for easy cleanup.
+When you’re done, another button press retracts the wires, leaving behind a clump of hair for easy cleanup.

-- The comfort grip and anti-slip handle are a plus for pup parents
+- The comfortable grip and anti-slip handle are a plus for pup parents

 - The price is a bit higher than other brushes

 - Users say it doesn’t work as well on breeds with shorter coats